Kelantan: Economy

+Kelantan's cultural ties with Pattani make use of the Malaysian-Thai border, where Kelantanese and Southern Thais cross frequently to visit their relatives and transport goods for small business.

+Politics

-A part of the deeply conservative Malay heartlands, Kelantan has been ruled by the Islamic Party of Malaysia (PAS) since 1990.
-It is currently one of three Malaysian states ruled by PAS after the 2018 elections, the others being Terengganu and Kedah.
+A part of the conservative Malay heartland, Kelantan has been ruled by the Malaysian Islamic Party (PAS) since 1990.
+It is one of four Malaysian states led by PAS after the 2022 elections, the others being Terengganu, Kedah, and Perlis.

-Almost all PAS members are Malay Muslims, as are about 95% of Kelantan's population.
+Almost all PAS members are Malay Muslims, as are about 97% of Kelantan's population.